History of Austria: Independence and political development during the Second Republic

-Recent years
+From 1986 onwards, the Green Party has been elected to every National council.

+Since 1989/90

+1989/90, the Iron Curtain fell, the Eastern Bloc and the Warsaw Pact dissoluted and the Revolutions of 1989/90 took place.
+Austria's neighbours Hungary, Czechoslovakia (and 1991 Slovenia) became independent democratic states.This improved the conditions for the Economy of Austria.

 The SPÖ–ÖVP coalition persisted until 1999.
-Austria joined the European Union in 1995 (Video of the signing in 1994), and Austria was set on the track towards joining the Eurozone, when it was established in 1999.
+On 1 January 1995, Austria, Sweden and Finland joined the European Union (Video of the signing in 1994), and Austria was set on the track towards joining the Eurozone, when it was established on 1 January 1999.

 In 1993, the Liberal Forum was founded by dissidents from the FPÖ.
 It managed to remain in parliament until 1999.

-Viktor Klima succeeded Vranitzky as chancellor in 1997.
+Viktor Klima succeeded Vranitzky as chancellor in 1997 (de).

 In 1999, the ÖVP fell back to third place behind the FPÖ in the elections.
 Even though ÖVP chairman and Vice Chancellor Wolfgang Schüssel had announced that his party would go into opposition in that case, he entered into a coalition with the FPÖ—with himself as chancellor—in early 2000 under considerable national and international outcry.
 Jörg Haider resigned as FPÖ chairman, but retained his post as governor of Carinthia and kept substantial influence within the FPÖ.

-In 2002, disputes within the FPÖ resulting from losses in state elections caused the resignation of several FPÖ government members and a collapse of the government.
-Wolfgang Schüssel's ÖVP emerged as the winner of the subsequent election, ending up in first place for the first time since 1966.
+In 2002, disputes within the FPÖ resulting from losses in state elections caused the resignation of several FPÖ government members and a collapse of the Schüssel government.
+Schüssel's ÖVP emerged as the winner of the snap election in October 2002, ending up in first place for the first time since 1966.
 The FPÖ lost more than half of its voters, but reentered the coalition with the ÖVP.
-Despite the new coalition, the voter support for the FPÖ continued to dwindle in all most all local and state elections.
+Despite the new coalition, the voter support for the FPÖ continued to dwindle in almost all local and state elections.
 Disputes between "nationalist" and "liberals" wings of the party resulted in a split, with the founding of a new liberal party called the Alliance for the Future of Austria (BZÖ) and led by Jörg Haider.
 Since all FPÖ government members and most FPÖ members of parliament decided to join the new party, the Schüssel coalition remained in office (now in the constellation ÖVP–BZÖ, with the remaining FPÖ in opposition) until the next elections.
 On 1 October 2006 the SPÖ won a head on head elections and negotiated a grand coalition with the ÖVP.

 This coalition started its term on 11 January 2007 with Alfred Gusenbauer as Chancellor of Austria.
 For the first time, the Green Party of Austria became the third-largest party in a nationwide election, overtaking the FPÖ by a narrow margin of only a few hundred votes.